-Kindergarten costs can vary widely from free or very low cost services through to services that charge thousands of dollars.
-The Victorian Government pays kindergartens an annual subsidy of $730 for every four year old child to reduce costs.
+Kindergarten costs can vary widely in fees.
+The Victorian Government pays kindergartens a subsidy for every four year old child to reduce costs.

 Melbourne and regional local councils have information about kindergartens in their areas.

-It is recommended that you register your child as soon as possible to secure a place, as many kindergartens have long waiting lists.
+Many kindergartens have long waiting lists so it is recommended that you register your child as soon as possible to secure a place.